chrisstef/saas-marketing-template/README.md

 # SaaS Marketing Template

 A production-ready landing page template, made with Next.js, TailwindCSS & ShadcnUI.
-It is the perfect starting point for SaaS landing page development.
+It serves as starting point for SaaS landing page development.

 ## Sections